 Despite the best care, accidents and unexpected can happen.
 You want to be the first one to notice if there is anything wrong with your precious aquarium fish.
 It is a good idea to set up the aquarium where you can frequently see without going there specifically for this purpose.
 So you can do something about it on the first sign of trouble.

-Where to put an aquarium requires careful considerations in order to choose a perfect spot for both you and the pet fish to enjoy for long term.
+It requires careful considerations to choose a perfect spot for both you and the pet fish to enjoy for the long term.
 For large sized home aquariums, their locations can be relatively permanent since it is troublesome to move them around later on.
 Think carefully before you act!